emiliadoe/CSE_Project/README.md

 # how to install dependencies
-npx install <!-- for installing dependencies --><br/>
+npm install <!-- for installing dependencies --><br/>

 # how to start Project (we are using expo to see app)

-updating .env with your own IP Adress to connect to DB:
+IMPORTANT: updating .env with your own IP Adress to connect to DB!!<br/>
+npm start (CSE_Backend) to start Backend and DB <br/>
+expo start to start Frontend <br/>
+scanning QR Code with phone to open App <br/>

 cd Poject Directory<br/>
 (npx) expo start<br/>